Entanglement cost for infinite-dimensional physical systems: Proof of the integral representation of the entropy

 We now go back to the proof of the integral formula.
-We start by observing that the function $\mu \mapsto \inf_{N\in \N_+} \big\{ \widetilde{\chi}_N(\rho) + (N-1)\mu\big\}$, being the pointwise minimum of continuous function, is upper semicontinuous and in particular Lebesgue measurable.
-Hence, the integral on the right-hand side of~\eqref{integral_representation_entropy} is well-defined.
+We start by observing that the function $\mu \mapsto \min_{N\in \N} \big\{ \widetilde{\chi}_N(\rho) + N\mu\big\}$, being the pointwise minimum of continuous function, is upper semi-continuous and in particular Lebesgue measurable.
+Hence, the integral on the right-hand side of~\eqref{integral_representation_entropy_appendix} is well defined.